 Other Revenue Sharing

-Ladenburg Thalmann affiliates include licensed insurance agencies which receive commissions in connection with the sale of fixed insurance products by Ladenburg Thalmann representatives who are licensed to sell fixed insurance products.
-Ladenburg Thalmann, in addition to receiving commissions on the sale of these insurance products, receives payments from certain insurance sponsors for marketing, training, and distribution support.
-None of these additional payments, however, are paid or directed to any representative/insurance agent who sells these products.
-In addition, Ladenburg Thalmann representatives/insurance agents do not receive a greater or lesser commission for sales of these insurance products from which Ladenburg Thalmann receives revenue sharing payments.
+Ladenburg Thalmann affiliates include licensed insurance agencies which receive commissions in connection with the sale of fixed insurance and annuity products by Ladenburg Thalmann representatives who are licensed to sell fixed insurance and annuity products.
+Ladenburg Thalmann, in addition to receiving commissions on the sale of these insurance products, receives payments from certain insurance sponsors for supervision, training, marketing and distribution support.
 This creates a conflict of interest in that the marketing, educational, and distribution activities paid for with revenue sharing could lead our representatives/insurance agents to consider insurance products that make revenue sharing payments to Ladenburg Thalmann – as compared to insurance sponsors that do not make such payments – when recommending insurance products to their clients.

 Certain of the disclosures contained herein apply primarily to the broker-dealer business of the Ladenburg Thalmann affiliated broker-dealers.
 As set forth herein, certain of the disclosures apply to the Ladenburg Thalmann affiliated registered investment advisory firms, each of which maintains a Form ADV and brochure that discloses certain types of compensation and how such compensation flows from those services.
 To the extent you seek further information about the fee and compensation structure associated with one or more of those affiliated advisory firms, such information is contained in the appropriate Form ADV and brochure, which will be furnished upon request.

-Ladenburg Thalmann Asset Management Inc. does not share in the revenue received from the Strategic Partner Program.
+Ladenburg Thalmann Asset Management Inc. does not share in the revenue received from the Partner Program.